-We are hosting another contest and live webinar event for our Cover Story students!
+Welcome to the first Cover Story contest and live webinar event of the new year!
 Any student who is currently using the curriculum is eligible to enter their short story from lesson 48 for a chance to win some awesome prizes!

 Guidelines for short stories can be reviewed below or in lesson 48 of your Student Book.

-For this contest, we will select three winners and 2–3 finalists.
+For this contest, we will select three winners and two finalists.

 • The first-place, second-place, and third-place winners will each receive an Amazon gift card worth $25 USD.